 To read Kooks & Canaries Part I, click here

 There are some recurrent themes on this blog.
 One is open-mindedness.
 Another is inclusiveness, and mutual respect for others.
-One other we have not gotten to, but will, deals with the Open Source/Open Content movement, as exemplified by software such as the massive Linux operating system,1)It does everything that Microsoft Windows does, but unlike Windows, anyone can download Linux for free, read the programming code, and change it as they wish.
-There are hundreds of thousands of other programs that replace all of the expensive commercial to which we believe we are chained. and websites such as Wikipedia.
+One other we have not gotten to, but will, deals with the Open Source/Open Content movement, as exemplified by software such as the massive Linux operating system,It does everything that Microsoft Windows does, but unlike Windows, anyone can download Linux for free, read the programming code, and change it as they wish.
+There are hundreds of thousands of other … Continue reading and websites such as Wikipedia.
 Both of these approaches allow anyone to contribute to the content, and so they combine both open-mindedness and inclusiveness: there is no reason that a talented 10 year-old cannot contribute important code to the Linux kernel, nor become an authority on some topic on Wikipedia.

 But we defer to a system in which we believe that only certified authorities are credible.
 There is much evidence to demonstrate the error in this.
 Many of the great thinkers of history were amateurs (Socrates, Darwin and Einstein come to mind).
 Returning to the previous post, drug companies spend a lot of time and money looking through medical customs among indigenous peoples, searching for new pharmaceuticals.